DiaBlo: Diagonal Blocks Are Sufficient For Finetuning: Experiments

 Consider a linear layer $\mat{Y} = \mat{X}\mat{W}$, where $\mat{W}\in \mathbb{R}^{m\times m}, \mat{X}\in \mathbb{R}^{b\times m}$.
 Let $N$ be the number of blocks in DiaBlo.
 Each diagonal block is of size $d\times d$, where $d=\frac{m}{N}$, and the total number of trainable parameters is $Nd^2$.
 The forward pass using the block matrix structure requires operations $bNd^2$.
 In comparison, LoRA with rank $r$ has $2mr$ trainable parameters and requires $2bmr$ operations during the forward pass.
 When DiaBlo and LoRA are configured to have the same number of trainable parameters, that is, $Nd^2=2mr$, it is straightforward to show that the computational cost of the forward pass is also the same.
 A similar argument applies to the backward pass.
 Therefore, DiaBlo has the same theoretical computational complexity and memory footprint as LoRA when they share the same number of trainable parameters.
 This indicates that DiaBlo is as efficient as vanilla LoRA in terms of resource usage and computation complexity.

-To further validate this, we benchmark the fine-tuning speed of DiaBlo on the commonsense reasoning 170k dataset and compare it with LoRA and DoRA.
-The experiments are conducted on a single A100 GPU with 80GB memory, using a batch size of 8 and a gradient accumulation step of 4.
-The times for one-epoch fine-tuning are presented in Table~\ref{tab:speed}.
-DiaBlo achieves training speeds exactly the same as LoRA, while DoRA takes significantly longer.
-This demonstrates the practical efficiency of the proposed DiaBlo method.
+To further validate efficiency, we benchmark the fine-tuning speed of DiaBlo on the 170k commonsense reasoning dataset, comparing it against LoRA and DoRA.
+All experiments are conducted on a single A100 GPU with 80GB memory, using a batch size of 8 and a gradient accumulation step of 4.
+DiaBlo with $N=64$ and $N=128$ matches the training speed of LoRA with rank $r=32$, requiring \textbf{170} minutes per epoch, whereas DoRA is substantially slower at 480 minutes per epoch.
+These results confirm the practical efficiency of the proposed DiaBlo method.